-Resources for you as a parent to find the necessary information, programs and services beyond YouthLink that you and your family may need.
+Resources for you as a parent to find the necessary information, programs, and services beyond YouthLink that you and your family may need.
 Having this information in one place will make your search easier.
-If you need to a computer to check these out in detail, come to our main office where some are available.
+If you need a computer to check these out in detail, come to our main office where some are available.
 Or visit the Toronto Public Library where every branch also has computers for public use.
 (Click HERE to find the library branch nearest you.)

 Read information.
 Watch videos.
 Listen to podcasts.
 Join chat rooms.
 Ask questions.
 Share ideas.
 Get answers: they are available!
 Here are some websites to consider.

 General parenting support and information: https://www.empoweringparents.com

 Self-help group for parents of teens who are “acting out”: https://helpingotherparentseverywhere.com